Understanding the origin of knee pain to better respond

 To wonder “Why does my knee hurt?”
 This is a common reaction to pain that appears suddenly or develops gradually.
 The knee is an essential joint in the body, constantly used during walking, sports, and everyday activities.

-knee pain can have very diverse origins: trauma, cartilage wear, inflammation or muscle imbalance.
-Some causes are benign, others require prompt attention to avoid complications.
+Knee pain can have a wide variety of causes: trauma, cartilage wear, inflammation, or muscle imbalance.
+Some causes are benign, while others require prompt attention to avoid complications.

-Understanding why a My knee is painful allows one to better adapt their behavior and avoid aggravating an injury.
+Understanding why a knee is painful allows you to better adapt your behavior and avoid aggravating an injury.

 A complex and highly stressed joint

 The knee is a hinge joint that connects the femur, tibia, and patella.
-It relies on a precise balance between several structures: cartilage, menisci, ligaments and muscles.
+Its proper functioning depends on a precise balance between several structures: cartilage, menisci, ligaments, tendons and muscles.

 Knee pain after trauma

-One of the most frequent causes is the knee trauma.
-A fall, a shock or a wrong move can result in an injury.
+One of the most frequent causes is knee trauma.
+A fall, a blow, or a sudden movement can lead to injury.

 A twisted knee during a pivoting movement is a classic mechanism, particularly in sports like football, skiing or tennis.